Algorithmic Culture—IN PUBLIC BETA MODE

 When commenting on the affects of today’s hyper-digitized society, writer, artist and cultural critic Douglas Coupland once remarked, “I miss my pre-Internet brain.”
 Having arrived in various stages since the 50s, the modern realization of the Internet (in its more commercial form) was mostly accelerated by Google’s search engine at or near the turn of this century.
 Seemingly parlayed into every aspect of society with its data-driven ambitions, Google has even entered into lexicography as its own term; to “Google” something has entered everyday vernacular and is now defined as a verb and not the quantifiable term from which it was derived–googol.

-The Internet age—or perhaps more precisely, the Algorithmic Age and the Algorithmic Culture it has produced—is both exciting and perhaps threatening as it moves in stride with an ostensibly contented society towards a great unknown.
+The Internet age—or perhaps more precisely, the Algorithmic Age and the Algorithmic Culture it has produced—is both exciting and threatening as it moves in stride with an ostensibly contented society towards a great unknown.
 With ready-to-serve ubiquity, the almighty algorithm surrenders over to our day-to-day lives whereby many are persistently caressed if not charmed by its efficacy and swayed by its suggestive interpretations, categorizations, and conveniences.
-But for all its gains there is arguably a distinctive loss, characterized by sociological and behavioural changes, data mining and privacy, and many other growing concerns, including the falsity of information and its dissemination.
+But for all its gains there is arguably a distinctive loss characterized by sociological and behavioral changes, data mining and privacy concerns, and many other future unknowable precursors including, the falsity of information and its dissemination.

 The founding editor has no political affiliation and considers content for publication of all stripes; however, articles that possess a particular slant are that of the author and not of this site and should occasion in the reader a cause for critical and analytical thinking if undue offense is made.
 We look to promote up-and-coming and established writers who provide insightful, challenging, intellectual articles and essays.

 Looking to contribute?
 Please note, we are always looking for submissions.
 All submissions (abstracts and full-articles) are reviewed; however, well-researched news articles and journal entries, preferably from persons whose topics align with their professional fields are more favorably desired.
 Please submit abstracts to [email protected]